cdelorme/go-router/readme.md

 You can register single routes like this:

-    router.CreateAndRegisterRoute("/path/", callbackOne, "GET")
+    router.CreateAndRegisterRoute("/path", callbackOne, "GET")
-    router.CreateAndRegisterRoute("/path2/", callbackTwo, "GET", "POST", "PUT")
+    router.CreateAndRegisterRoute("/path2", callbackTwo, "GET", "POST", "PUT")

-_The callbacks can be part of another struct or stand-alone, and it must accept `http.ResponseWriter` and `http.Request` parameters._
+_Callbacks can be stand-alone functions or part of a struct, both work provided they accept the right parameters.
+Routes without a trailing slash will work with and without; this is to support various frontend services and browser specs.
+If you do not want to support two paths, add the trailing slash to the route._

 You can register a compatible controller like this: